PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 1. Fork the Talawa Admin repository and branch off `develop`.
 1. Your newly forked repository can be cloned locally using `git clone <YOUR FORKED REPO URL>`.
+1. Make the Palisadoes Foundation's repo your `git upstream` for your local repo.
 1. Make the desired changes to the Talawa Admin project.
 1. Run the app and test your changes.
 1. If you've added code, then test suites must be added.